JoannaGriffiths/Evolutionary_Change_in_Eastern_Oyster/README.md

 *Script*: Manhattan_plot.R

-*Input files*: *CROSS*-newpvalue_Manhattan (e.g. LA1-newpvalue_Manhattan)
+*Input files*: *CROSS*-SE_sig_edit5.fet (e.g. AR2-SE_sig_edit5.fet), cvirginica_exome_genome.txt

-*Description*: Script contains code for plotting Manhattan plots for crosses that had genes under selection and crosses that did not.
+*Description*: After filtering output from Fisher's exact test (see SNP_filtering.sh script), this code will apply FDR correction on pvalues.
+It will then filter for significant genes where there are at least three significant SNPs per gene.
+Finally, data formatting is performed for plotting Manhattan plots for crosses that had genes under selection and crosses that did not.
+The file "cvirginica_exome_genome.txt" contains general genome/chromosome size info for the Manhattan plot.